 Sure, such upscale buildings elicit the NYC pun brigade: "Dubbel Dam!
 Floor-Plan Porn!"
 Then comes the recitation of features: "Dornbracht faucets! iPod in-wall docking stations!
 Gas fireplaces in every unit!"
-And while every building has a LEED certification, Dubbeldam holds that in every New York apartment, dimmers in every stairwell, she urges.
+And while every building has a LEED certification, Dubbeldam holds that green design should be so elementary it doesn't even need discussing.
+Thermostats in every New York apartment, dimmers in every stairwell, she urges.